kognifai/Galore/SDK-documentation/casestudy.md

 -   TQL \<ref to TQL doc\> queries (for nodes generating new streams derived from other streams)

--   Parameters for TQL queries such as constants and lookuptables.
+-   Parameters for TQL queries such as constants and lookup tables.

 -   Access control attributes.
 These allow nodes to be hidden or write protected so that only certain users can read or modify them.